-The delimited frame for the year 2023 contained 78,453 units, which is the largest frame size since 2012.
-Possible explanations for the increase are increased VAT values and a larger number of reported businesses in 2022 compared to previous years.
+The delimited frame for the year 2024 contained 83,169 units, which is the largest frame size since 2012.
+A possible explanation for this increase is increased service VAT information for the year 2023, which is an important indication of a possible trade in services in the coming year 2024.

-Within the frame, 754 were fully surveyed companies.
-The number of strata was 2022, while the number of industry groups was 33.
-Probable actors accounted for 35.7% of the frame.
-The share of individual companies was 1.86%.
+Within the frame, 823 were fully surveyed companies.
+The number of strata was 216, while the number of industry groups was 33.
+Probable actors accounted for 36% of the frame.
+The share of individual companies was 2,22%.

-The 2023 sample consisted of 6,100 objects, including 754 fully surveyed companies that were included in the sample with probability 1.
-Probable actors accounted for 72% of the sample.
-Individual companies made up a very small proportion of the sample: 0.62%.
+The 2024 sample consisted of 6,100 objects, including 823 fully surveyed companies that were included in the sample with probability 1.
+Probable actors accounted for 80,7% of the sample.
+Individual companies made up a very small proportion of the sample: 0.44%.

-Table 4 gives the distribution across size classes in the delimited frame and the 2023 sample, respectively.
+Table 4 gives the distribution across size classes in the delimited frame 2024 and the 2024 sample, respectively.